We're reader-supported. When you buy through links on our site, we may earn an affiliate commission.

 Here’s if Microwaves Can Get Wet:

 Microwaves are not waterproof.
 However, they can handle a little condensation.
 Condensation inside your appliance happens when you cook high-moisture food.
 The steam expelled from the food touches the cold oven walls, causing it to precipitate.
-Sometimes, it creates a puddle on the oven floor.
+Sometimes, this creates a small puddle on the oven floor.

 What Happens if a Microwave Gets Wet?